How to Hook up Solar Panels to RV Batteries

 Invented in 1859, the lead-acid battery was the first rechargeable battery made available for commercial use.
 It’s the most widely used battery today, and there are good reasons for its popularity.
-It’s dependable and cheaper on a cost-per-watt base compared to other types of batteries.
+First, it’s dependable and cheaper on a cost-per-watt base than other battery types.

 Although changes in the manufacturing method and improvements in the material have occurred, the basic functionality of the battery has remained unchanged over the years.

 Lead-Acid Battery Basics – How do They Work?